cleanlab/cleanvision-examples/README.md

 More information on installation can be found [here](https://cleanvision.readthedocs.io/en/latest/#installation).

-To install the bleeding edge version of the repo, use
+Some recently-added examples may require the developer version of the package, which you can install via:

 ```shell
 pip install git+https://github.com/cleanlab/cleanvision.git